 Adrenal Fatigue can be reversed.
 You may need to allow 6 months to 2 years for the recovery process to take place.
 These are some of the important steps:

 Removal of the stressors

-This is the most important step.
+This is the most important step in adrenal fatigue treatment.
 Emotional stressors such as marital, family, relationship or financial problems needs to be dealt with and normalized.